domain-independent-dp/didp-rs/didppy/docs/advanced-tutorials/mosp.rst

 We want to decide the order to produce the products.
 Once we produced a product :math:`p \in P_c`, we need to open a stack for customer :math:`c` to store the product.
 When we produced all products in :math:`P_c`, we can close the stack for :math:`c`.
-We want to minimize the number of open stacks at a time.
+We want to minimize the maximum number of open stacks at a time.

 DP Formulation
 --------------